 Rideshare services connect drivers with passengers who need transportation.
 Generally, the drivers are independent contractors who use their personal vehicles to take people around.
 That is the case with companies like Uber and Lyft, which have millions of drivers across America.

 Uber and Lyft are good examples of standard rideshare apps.
-However, there are other options that people can use to get from point A to point B. Examples include taxis and cars for hire.
+However, there are other options that people can use to get from point A to point B. These alternatives include taxis and cars for hire.

 Do Uber and Lyft Drivers Have Special Insurance?

 Uber and Lyft drivers using their own cars are required to have a personal auto insurance policy.
 That policy must meet minimum state coverage requirements.
 However, if an accident occurs while they are actively using the app, then their personal policy is unlikely to provide coverage.
 That is because it probably does not extend to incidents that occur when driving for money.

 Lyft and Uber provide additional insurance coverage for their drivers.
 Typically, it kicks in when drivers are waiting for a ride request, picking up passengers, or giving rides.
 Some Uber and Lyft drivers purchase a commercial policy or a ridesharing endorsement for more protection.

 What Happens if an Accident Occurs During My Rideshare?